heldermg/igti-bootcamp-react-mod3-challenge/README.md

-# Personal Expense Management - Backend and Frontend
+# Personal Expense Manager (With Auth) - Backend and Frontend

 ## Backend
 - Json-server